Social Security Basics: 12 Things You Must Know About Claiming and Maximizing Your Social Security Benefits

 In 2022, you must earn $1,510 to get one Social Security work credit and $6,040 to get the maximum four credits for the year.
 And yes, that means that it is possible to have money withheld for Social Security and never get it back.
 The minimum is the minimum.

 How Are Your Social Security Benefits Calculated?

 Social Security uses your highest 35 years of earnings, indexed to a national average wage index, to calculate your primary insurance amount (PIA) If you have fewer than 35 years of earnings, each year with no earnings will be entered as zero.
 You can increase your Social Security benefit at any time (even via part-time work during retirement) by replacing a zero or low-income year with a higher-income year.

 There is a maximum Social Security benefit amount you can receive, though it depends on the age you retire.
 For someone at full retirement age in 2022, the maximum monthly benefit is $3,345.
 For someone filing at age 70, the maximum monthly amount is $4,194.
 And for someone retiring early, at age 62, the maximum monthly benefit is $2,364.

 There’s an Annual Social Security Cost-of-Living Adjustment (COLA)

 One of the best features of Social Security benefits is that the government adjusts the benefits each year based on inflation.
 This is called a cost-of-living adjustment, or COLA, and helps your payments keep up with increasing living expenses.
 The Social Security COLA is significant.
 It’s the equivalent of buying inflation protection on a private annuity, which can get expensive.

 Because the COLA is calculated based on changes in a federal consumer price index, the size of the COLA depends largely on broad inflation levels determined by the government (and they’re a bit different than those used in the monthly consumer price index followed by economists and others).
-In 2022, Social Security beneficiaries saw a 5.9% COLA in their monthly Social Security benefits, the biggest increase since 1982.
-The COLA for 2023 will be announced in mid-October.
+In 2023, Social Security beneficiaries will likely see a 9.7% COLA in their monthly Social Security benefits, the biggest increase since 1981.
+The COLA for 2023 will be announced on October 13.

 - 2009: 5.8%